Autonomous stabilization of remote entanglement in a cascaded quantum network

-Experimental realization of this protocol faces several crucial challenges: First, while the protocol stabilizes remote entanglement, it still requires a setup with strong spatial symmetries in the form of matched $\gamma$ and $\Omega$; this poses a difficulty for the construction of a network of independent devices.
+The experiment faces several crucial challenges: First, it requires a setup with strong spatial symmetries in the form of matched $\gamma$ and $\Omega$; this poses a difficulty for the construction of a network of independent devices.
 Second, inevitable decoherence in the form of qubit relaxation, dephasing, and waveguide loss dramatically limit performance.
 These loss rates compete with the characteristic relaxation rate of the system, resulting in several important consequences~\cite{irfan_loss_2024a,brown_trade_2022a,pocklington_accelerating_2025}.
 Local and uncorrelated loss channels impose a ceiling on the maximum entanglement that can be stabilized, and they shrink the parameter space in which high degrees of entanglement can be found.
 While it is possible to overwhelm these loss rates with correlated dissipation through an increase in $\gamma$, this strategy makes entanglement detection challenging: After turning off the stabilization drives, the state immediately decays with a rate $\gamma$.
 A practical limit on $\gamma$ is thus imposed by how fast readout can be performed.
 These considerations demand the suppression of qubit and waveguide loss to the greatest extent possible.